 Arbitration may not be perfect, but at least you get some say in who’s going to decide your case and what his or her minimum qualifications need to be.
 And in the arbitration process (which is privately funded) you also have a fighting chance of getting your arbitrator to actually read your briefs and invest the time and mental focus needed to thoughtfully evaluate the complex tax, state law and family dynamics underlying these cases (a luxury that’s all but impossible in a state court system that forces our judges to juggle thousands of cases at a time with little or no support).
 If you have any real-world personal experience litigating large estate cases in our underfunded and overworked state court system, it’s this point that’ll likely tip the scale for you in terms of recommending arbitration clauses.
 It does for me.

 Sample clauses are often the best way to understand in concrete terms how a general concept gets applied in the real world.
-Click here for my sample arbitration clauses.
-For more sample clauses you’ll want to read Resolving Disputes with Ease and Grace.
-And for a shorter form here’s AAA’s standard clause:
+Two of the Florida attorneys instrumental in passage of Florida’s statute expressly authorizing arbitration clauses in wills and trusts, Bruce M. Stone and Robert W. Goldman, also co-authored a 2005 ACTEC article providing sample arbitration clauses entitled Resolving Disputes with Ease and Grace.